amar-h97/E_system_school/README.md

 <img src="images/5.PNG" width="">

-We can return to the home screen and delete all passed subjects for each student from the database if we press the button "Reamove all".
+We can return to the home screen and delete all passed subjects for each student from the database if we press the button "Remove all".

 <img src="images/6.PNG" width="">
 Finally we have the button "Print".